 You develop a deep bond from assisting with something so fundamental, and is something that can also be enjoyed by other caregivers!
 No special equipment, no long term commitment - just take off that nappy and give it a go.

-What if I decide this is for me?
-How would that influence my choice of nappy?
+How would EC influence my choice of nappy?

 You'll still need all of the basic cloth nappy gear as back up but with a few tweaks depending on how far you want to take it.
 If you decide that you want to change your child frequently, you'll want to look for nappies that aren't very absorbent.
 No point wasting all that absorbency on one wee.

 If you're not sure if you're going to EC then some other great options are to use pocket or all in one nappies because you can adapt the absorbency to suit your circumstances, they don't take up that much space in the wash, they dry fairly quickly and they act like an all in one for when you're removing a dry nappy to try for a wee.
 Easyfit STARS are a great all in one choice and come without a fleece liner so little one will feel wet, they are also low absorbency so need changing frequently.
 The Little LoveBum Snap & Wrap System is another great choice as they are relatively cheap so you can have lots of pads/inserts for frequent changes.
 The Motherease Uno Cotton isn't a cheap nappy but offers a quick change nappy without any staydry layer so baby will feel wet.